caretak3r/secrets-router/README.md

 # Kubernetes Secrets Broker

-A Dapr-based secrets broker service that provides a simple HTTP API for applications to fetch secrets from Kubernetes Secrets and AWS Secrets Manager.
+A Dapr-based secrets broker service that provides a simple HTTP API for applications to fetch secrets from Kubernetes Secrets within the same namespace.

 ## Architecture Overview